elastic/kibana/packages/kbn-openapi-generator/docs/USAGE_GUIDE.md

 By default OpenAPI code generator generation produces artifacts for `components` defined in OpenAPI specs but disabled for `paths`. `x-codegen-enabled` custom property allows to enable/disable code generation for particular path item or components. `x-codegen-enabled: true` should be always added to path items you want to enable code generation for.

-> **Warning:** When code generation for path items is enabled OpenAPI code generator produces Zod schemas and TS types for request body, request parameters and successful response. ==You DON'T need to define schemas for request body, request parameters and successful response manually.== If you don't see such artifacts most probably path items code generation is disabled.
+> **Warning:** When code generation for path items is enabled OpenAPI code generator produces Zod schemas and TS types for request body, request parameters and successful response. **You AREN'T required to define schemas for request body, request parameters and successful response manually.** If you don't see such artifacts most probably path items code generation is disabled.

 #### Examples